Yoga for Seniors with Back Pain

 • Muscle Tension: Lifting incorrectly or overdoing it can strain back muscles.

-• Degenerative Disc Disease: Aging discs in the spine cause stiffness and pain.
+• Degenerative Disc Disease: Aging discs in the spine can contribute to stiffness and pain.

 • Poor Posture: Slouching over time puts extra strain on your back.

 “Back pain doesn’t have to run your life.
-Gentle yoga for seniors back has been my path to feeling better.”
+Gentle, senior-friendly yoga has been my path to feeling better.”

 Whatever the cause, back pain can make simple things like walking or sitting a challenge.
-That’s where yoga comes in—it’s helped me, and it can help you too.
+That’s where yoga comes in—it’s helped me, and it may help you too.

-Gentle yoga for seniors back tackles both the physical and emotional sides of pain.
-It’s been a game-changer for me, especially when paired with stress-relieving yoga techniques.
-Here’s why I love it:
+Gentle yoga helps older adults with back pain on both the physical and emotional fronts.
+It’s been a game-changer for me—especially paired with stress-relieving yoga techniques.
+Here’s why I love it.
+These senior back pain relief exercises emphasize form and breath over intensity.

 • Increased Flexibility: Stretches loosen up your back, hips, and hamstrings.